-The summer program is an intensive research program that takes place during the first three weeks in July in Paris, France, and simultaneously online.
+The Summer School is an intensive research program that takes place during the first three weeks in July in Paris, France, and simultaneously online.
 Its primary objective is to provide an international forum for trans-disciplinary and comparative work in critical theory in the broadest sense of the term.
 Participants are exposed to the research of a wide array of contemporary thinkers, engage with current debates in the Francophone world and beyond, and they have the opportunity to work on and present their own research projects.
 Past speakers have included Domenico Losurdo, Sophie Wahnich, Geneviève Fraisse, Pierre Macherey, Jacques Rancière, Seloua Luste Boulbina, and Amy Allen (click here for a complete list).
 Scroll down for testimonials from former participants.

 The summer program, which takes place at the École des Hautes Études en Sciences Sociales in central Paris and online, does not follow the traditional structure of a course or lecture series.
 Instead, it is organized around two interlocking components:

 - Public Debates: the directors and numerous invited speakers from various fields share their work in progress or recent publications in order to engage in public debates about their research to date and their current projects.
 Rather than long lectures followed by a brief discussion, we aim to facilitate dynamic engagements that bring to life both intellectual and practical work, thereby allowing all of us to collectively work through pressing issues for the contemporary age.
 Click here to see video recordings of some of the past speakers.

 - Working Groups: the participants in the summer school have the opportunity, if they would like, to present their own research projects in various working groups and workshop them with other participants.